 Gow denied using university-owned devices to post or visit adult content on any site.
 “We have no idea how those accounts become associated with our computers, but I can assure you we did not create them,” he said.
 He hoped the committee would concur that no one should be penalized for receiving unsolicited junk mail that they did not sign up for or intend to receive.

-“After all, tenure is based on the quality of ones teaching, research and service.
+“After all, tenure is based on the quality of one’s teaching, research and service.
 This fruitless exercise has nothing to do with that,” Gow said.
-“It likely to cause many people to raise the question, do Universities of Wisconsin faculty, students and staff have the right to engage in free speech in their personal lives particularly on contemporary social media?”
+“It is likely to cause many people to raise the question, do Universities of Wisconsin faculty, students and staff have the right to engage in free speech in their personal lives, particularly on contemporary social media?”

 This concluded Gow’s closing statement.

-The hearing then entered into close session where the UWL hearing committee will meet for deliberation.
-A written report will be issued from the committee and will be presented to both parties.
+The hearing then entered into a close session where the UWL hearing committee will meet for deliberation.
+A written report will be issued by the committee and presented to both parties.

-Following the hearing, Gow told The Racquet Press him and Carmen are very grateful for the students at UWL.
-As tears filled his eyes, he said, “We have heard from so many students…that just makes it all worth while and I hope I can go back to the classroom and see students.”
+Following the hearing, Gow told The Racquet Press he and Carmen are very grateful for the students at UWL.
+As tears filled his eyes, he said, “We have heard from so many students…that just makes it all worthwhile and I hope I can go back to the classroom and see students.”